Coddexz/ScoreKeeper/readme.md

 # ScoreKeeper
 ScoreKeeper is a terminal-based application for managing and analyzing student grades.
 It allows users to enter, view, filter, and save grades, as well as perform various statistical analyses and visualizations.
+Additionally, a Streamlit interface provides a more interactive way to manage grades.

 ## Table of Contents